Ayushya1/Lead-Scoring-Project/README.md

-# Lead-Squaring-Project
+# Lead-Scoring-Project
-Proejct for ACPDS program
+Project for ACPDS program